ajacksified/ajacksified.github.com/_posts/2011-11-02-new-game-conf-liveblog-2.markdown

 haven't seen any big gaps; things like compressed textures are nice to have, but WebGL is great for its 1.0 and I'm looking forward to the next revision.*

+## Web Audio API and other new features by Rachel Blum
+*Nov 2, 4:00 - 4:45*

+> There are lots of cool things in HTML5.
+Even better, there are lots of cool
+> things being _added_ to HTML5 and Chrome all the time, quite a few with a focus
+> on games.
+This talk is going to showcase some very recent and still-in-progress
+> features, including a long look at the Web Audio API.